valekar/aptos-vault/README.md

     rev = 'develop'
 ```

-With that you should be able to access the module instructions in your code.
+With that, you should be able to access the module instructions in your code.

 ## How to deploy vault module?